jothi-keerthana19/Infosys_code/README.md

 - **Predict Credit Risk**: Implement models that forecast the likelihood of defaults.
 - **Enhance Data Insights**: Provide a deeper understanding of financial patterns through analytics.
 - **Scalable Solutions**: Facilitate integration with real-world systems for automated decision-making.

+It was developed as part of my academic and personal learning journey, offering insights into building impactful AI solutions for the financial sector.

 🌟 Features